 Sharon's expert tip: Longwood Gardens is a great day trip from Philadelphia, so leave yourself some time to go and explore this spectacular site.

 Offering more than a dozen interactive exhibits, the Franklin Institute Science Museum is a favorite for both the young and young at heart.
 Children especially love walking through the world's largest artificial heart and learning about energy transfer via the Giant Newton's Cradle and Ball Launcher.
-Guests also discover the nation's second-oldest planetarium, Fels Planetarium, and on the top floor, an observatory where they can view the Sun, Moon and Jupiter.
+Guests also discover the nation's second-oldest planetarium, and on the top floor, an observatory where they can view the sun, moon and Jupiter.
 Have fun with electricity, wind, gravity, learn about medicine and health, sports and space.
-It's great for all ages and perfect for morning or afternoon exploration that'll keep kids talking about the place for long after you've headed home.
+It's great for all ages and perfect for morning or afternoon exploration that'll keep kids talking about the place long after you've headed for home.

 Recommended for Things to Do with Kids because: Science lovers and fun lovers will adore exploring this top-rated science museum.
 It's been voted one of the best museums for kids in the country.

 Sharon's expert tip: Be sure to check on and plan to visit the newest exhibits located here for a super educational and fun visit.